gbbirkisson/gbb-is/content/posts/2022-05-11-private-ca-with-make/index.md

 ## Usage

-Now that we have set everything up, we can create everything in a single command:
+Now that we have set our makefiles up, we can create everything in a single command:

 ```console
 $ make certs/myserver.com.cert